-Research Strategy 2017
+Our Research Strategy

 Last year, we decided to take some time to review the impacts of the research we have supported and funded over our first 30 years.
 We wanted to understand how we could make even more of a difference to people's lives through research.

 As part of the review process, we listened to people living with osteoporosis, researchers and health care professionals, as well as the many people who regularly give their time to us through our advisory committees.
-We'd like to take this opportunity to thank all of those who helped us.

 We learned a very great deal through the review process.
 For example, 80% of the people who responded to our survey 'A Good Life with Osteoporosis' in 2015 told us that a major priority for the charity should be to support and raise funds for research.
 We also found out that for researchers committed to the field of bone health, the time when they really need support is when they are transitioning to undertaking independent research.